moby/moby/docs/sources/articles/networking.md

 are covered in more detail in the [Docker User Guide](/userguide/dockerlinks) page.
 There are two approaches.

-First, you can supply `-P` or `--publish-all=true|false` to `docker run` which is a blanket operation that identifies every port with an `EXPOSE` line in the image's `Dockerfile` and maps it to a host port somewhere in the range 49153–65535.
-This tends to be a bit inconvenient, since you then have to run other `docker` sub-commands to learn which external port a given service was mapped to.
+First, you can supply `-P` or `--publish-all=true|false` to `docker run` which is a blanket operation that identifies every port with an `EXPOSE` line in the image's `Dockerfile` or `--expose <port>` commandline flag and maps it to a host port somewhere within an *ephemeral port range*.
+The `docker port` command then needs to be used to inspect created mapping.
+The *ephemeral port range* is configured by `/proc/sys/net/ipv4/ip_local_port_range` kernel parameter, typically ranging from 32768 to 61000.

-More convenient is the `-p SPEC` or `--publish=SPEC` option which lets you be explicit about exactly which external port on the Docker server — which can be any port at all, not just those in the 49153-65535 block — you want mapped to which port in the container.
+Mapping can be specified explicitly using `-p SPEC` or `--publish=SPEC` option.
+It allows you to particularize which port on docker server - which can be any port at all, not just one within the *ephemeral port range* — you want mapped to which port in the container.

 Either way, you should be able to peek at what Docker has accomplished in your network stack by examining your NAT tables.